 - Blackstrap Molasses: 2 tablespoon serving contains 120 mg

-Our meal delivery service is a great way to get more calcium-rich foods.
-Especially for vegan sources of calcium.
+Our vegan food delivery service is a great way to get more calcium-rich foods, especially for vegan sources of calcium.
 We prepare our healthy plant-based meals so that you won’t have to worry about shopping or preparing your food.
 Get enough calcium in your vegan diet in an easy, delicious way.